 Planned for Roosevelt Island in NYC

-You can help bring it to life in 2016
+You can help bring it to life

 Support a Who's Your FDR campaign—or start your own—to honor someone living with a disability.

 FDR: a hero to people with disabilities